Please click for an update on evictions during the Covid-19 outbreak.

 Hewetts provides a comprehensive service for landlord problems, including eviction of tenants, and we operate nationally.
 We act for all kinds of clients including private landlords, property managers and estate/letting/managing agents and we advise on matters ranging from the individual terms of the Tenancy Agreement, to the Tenancy Deposit Scheme, to evicting tenants and terminating the tenancy, to recovery of unpaid rent.
 We specialise in the eviction of tenants under Assured Shorthold Tenancies using both section 21 Notices and section 8 Notices, and can offer fixed fees for most stages of the eviction process.
 We are based in Reading but operate a national service.

-For Initial Free Advice Call
+For An Initial Fixed Fee Appointment Call

 Oliver Kew on 0118 955 9612